-Outcome: Since the calculation of the portfolio baseline emissions, PSP Investments has been using the Taxonomy to not only assess exposure to the different categories of the Taxonomy but also to monitor progress over time.
-The Taxonomy allows for a range of monitoring lenses, including changes in GHG intensity over time, and development or increasing credibility of transition plans.
+Outcome: Since the calculation of the emissions baseline, PSP Investments has been using the taxonomy to not only assess exposure to the different categories of the taxonomy but also to monitor progress over time.
+The taxonomy allows for a range of monitoring lenses, including changes in GHG intensity over time, and development or increasing credibility of transition plans.
 It also allows for monitoring progress at multiple levels including total fund, asset class, partners and underlying asset.

-PSP Investments aims to use the Taxonomy to prioritize engagements (where appropriate), for example, by putting a greater focus towards supporting portfolio companies on transition planning and the implementation of science-based targets especially when assets are categorized as carbon intensive.
+PSP Investments also uses the taxonomy to prioritize engagements.
+For example, a greater focus is put towards supporting companies on transition planning and the implementation of science-based targets especially when assets are categorized as carbon intensive.
+Other areas of focus include disclosure of GHG emissions data from companies operating in carbon intensive sectors.

 PSP Investments is also working to incorporate material climate change considerations into its portfolio construction process.
-In collaboration with the office of the Chief Investment Officer (CIO), PSP Investments has started to forecast the Taxonomy against the projected AUM of the fund, until 2050.
-This effort is aimed at establishing a top- down approach to achieving climate strategy objectives and ensuring continued focus on execution.
+In collaboration with the office of the Chief Investment Officer (CIO), PSP Investments has have started to forecast the taxonomy against the projected AUM of the fund, until 2050.
+This effort is aimed at establishing a top-down approach to achieving climate strategy objectives and ensuring continued focus on execution.